astroflash-frb/astroflash-frb.github.io/README.md

 - `blog.html` - gets generated from the `templates/blog_template.html` file and the `actions/parse_article.py` script.
 - `team.html` - gets generated from the `templates/team_template.html` file and the `actions/parse_teams.py` script.

+**Note that index.html, team.html and blog.html should never be edited manually** Their corresponding files under `templates/` (`blog_template.html`, `index_template.html`, and `team_template.html`) should be the ones modified instead (only if you want to change the _style_ of the pages).

-In GitHub, there are two actions that run automatically after every pull request or repository push:
+In GitHub, there is one action that runs automatically after every pull request or repository push:
-- `populate_templates.yml` (also editable under `.github/workflows/`) - checks for flake8 style in the Python scripts and executes the three of them (`cd actions;python3 parse_article.py`, `parse_teams.py`, `parse_index.py`).
+- Launches the snakemake file to check if there have been modified (or new) files and then it populates them into the necessary files (e.g. creating new blog posts, people for the team, and updating all .html files).
-- `pages-build-deployment.yml` - only visible in GitHub.
-This is the GitHub automatic action that populates the repository into the [visible website](https://astroflash-frb.github.io).
+- Finally, the GitHub automatic action that populates the repository into the [visible website](https://astroflash-frb.github.io).
 If something fails or gets wrong, the website will kept the latest working version of the repository.